 We are subject to ongoing business risks arising in the ordinary course of business.
 See Item 3.
 Legal Proceedings, for more information regarding litigation matters.
 An estimated loss contingency is accrued when it is probable that a liability has been incurred or an asset has been impaired and the amount of loss can be reasonably estimated.
 We regularly evaluate current information available to determine whether such amounts should be adjusted and record changes in estimates in the period they become known.
 We reserve for legal contingencies and legal fees when the amounts are probable and reasonably estimable.
-At December 31, 2014, we have not recorded any material loss contingencies.
+At December 31, 2015, we had settled a legal claim for a cash payment by us.
+The cash payment was included in accrued other in our consolidated balance sheet at December 31, 2015.
+The cash payment was made in January 2016.